 Why are these changes so important?
 Studies link a variety of age-related health problems to a decline in mitochondrial function.
 When mitochondria become damaged they “poop out” and can’t produce energy as efficiently, physical health begins to suffer.
 This can manifest as inflammatory health problems, like cardiovascular disease.
 Metabolic syndrome, type 2 diabetes, or arthritis.

-Another Way HIIT Training Slows Aging
+Another Way High-Intensity Interval Training Slows Aging

 Women, in particular, lose bone mass with age and the loss speeds up after menopause.
 High-impact, high-intensity exercise stimulates the cells, called osteoblasts, that lay down new bone and helps counteract the activity of cells called osteoclasts that break it down.
-You get this benefit if you do exercise where both feet leave the floor like running and jumping.
+You get this benefit if you do an exercise where both feet leave the floor like running and jumping.
 So, doing high-intensity interval training on a cycle won’t have this benefit.

 Adding some plyometric intervals, where you rebound or jump, are particularly beneficial for stimulating the laydown of new bone.
 Fortunately, heavy resistance training pulls on the muscles, which pulls on tendons, which in turns tugs on the bones, enough to stimulate the laydown of new bone.
 The key is to lift heavy – 80% of your one-rep max or greater.